Term 4 Week 6 2024 Newsletter

 I have been working with Lowes about the cost of our uniform.
 I appreciate the initial cost for some items can be costly, but looking at the cost with big picture thinking, the price is quite reasonable.
 This is due to:

-The downsizing of the range of uniform items required, ie only 1 type of pants and shorts are now required as opposed to separate school and PE pants / shorts.
+- The downsizing of the range of uniform items required, ie only 1 type of pants and shorts are now required as opposed to separate school and PE pants / shorts.

-The move to a trans-seasonal uniform, where a separate summer and winter uniform are no longer required.
+- The move to a trans-seasonal uniform, where a separate summer and winter uniform are no longer required.

 Changing our uniform to a cheaper fabric is false economy.
 Though you would be paying less per item, you would need to purchase it more often.
-For due diligences, we have sought a quote from another supplier, and the cost is basically the same, other than when Lowes have 20% off campaigns.
+For due diligence, we have sought a quote from another supplier, and the cost is basically the same, other than when Lowes have 20% off campaigns.

 Please feel welcome to contact me if you have any questions about uniform.